-You can spend hours and hours making the most beautiful gum paste sugar flowers only to find that hot/humid weather conditions are out to destroy all your hard work so I am passing on my own experience and tips from friends that may help you.
+Extremely cold weather can make gumpaste challenging to handle.
+You can spend hours and hours making the most beautiful Gum Paste Sugar flowers only to find that hot/humid weather conditions are out to destroy all your hard work, so I am passing on my experience and tips from friends that may help you.

-I started off my gum paste flower making, cake making and decorating career in England where it is rarely too hot or too cold and I can’t ever remember considering humidity.
+I started my gum paste flower making, cake making, and decorating career in England, where it is rarely too hot or too cold, and I can’t ever remember considering humidity.

 It’s cold outside…

-Before I tell you how I cope with making sugar flowers in the heat and humidity, I am going to tell you how I deal with them when its cold.
+Before I tell you how I cope with making sugar flowers in the heat and humidity, I will tell you how I deal with them when it’s cold.

-My kitchen is heated in the winter to a temperature that it is comfortable to work in but when it is very cold outside, I find that the gum paste can sometimes become very stiff and hard to work with.
+My kitchen is usually at a comfortable temperature in the winter, but when it’s freezing outside, and the ovens aren’t on, the gum paste can sometimes become very stiff and hard to work with.

-It’s fine once the heat from my hands softens it but to start it off I often resort to a practice that needs to be very carefully done or risk ruining the paste.
-I give it a blast in the microwave oven, but only for just 3 seconds at a time, testing it each time, until it is soft enough to work with.
+It’s fine once the heat from my hands softens it, but to start it off, I often resort to a practice that needs to be carefully done or risk ruining the paste.
+I give it a blast in the microwave, but only for 3 seconds at a time, testing it each time until it is soft enough.

-I always have cold hands in the winter, even in the warm kitchen, so I frequently put them in warm water to heat them up but I make sure I dry them thoroughly before I touch the paste or excess moisture will ruin the consistency.
+I sometimes have cold hands in the winter, even in the warm kitchen, so I frequently put them in warm water to heat them, but I make sure I dry them thoroughly before touching the paste, or excess moisture will ruin its consistency.